Olinia ventosa

 General Info – summary

 This Tree is up to 25m high.
-The trunk becomes rough, flaky and up to 1,4m wide.
-Simple, decussate Leaves lack stipules & have entire margins.
-The very small, pinkish, bisexual & regular Flowers are in cymes.
-Sepal lobes are inconspicuous and occur on the rim of the hypanthium.
-Galls may distort flower parts.
-Fruit is a false drupe.
-Seeds with a thick warty testa & no endosperm.
+Wide straight trunk with high up branches becomes rough & flaky.
+Simple, decussate Leaves have entire margins, short petioles and rudimentary stipules.
+Regular, tubular Flowers are very small, pinkish, bisexual, in cymes with inconspicuous sepal lobes.
+Galls may distort plant parts.
+Fruit is a false drupe with a circular scar.
+Many small seeds have a thick warty testa with no endosperm.

 Description

-Previous Names: Olinia acuminata, Olinia capensis, Olinia cymosa, Plectronia ventosa, Sideroxylon cymosum.
+Previous Names: Olinia acuminata, Olinia capensis, Olinia cymosa, Plectronia ventosa.

 SA Tree No. 513.

 Common names: (Afr) Hardepeer, Rooibessieboom.
-(Eng) Hard–pear. (isiXhosa) Unkunye, Ungenalahle, Inqudu, Umpanzi. (isiZulu) Ingobamakhosi, Ongenalahle.
+(Eng) Hard–pear. (isiXhosa) Umnonono, Umngenalahla, Unkunye, Ungenalahle, Inqudu, Umpanzi. (isiZulu) Ingobamakhosi, Ongenalahle.

-Family: Oliniaceae.
-This is an African family of 1 genus and 10 species (5 in the South Africa).
+Family Oliniaceae.
+This is an African family of one genus and ten species (5 in the South Africa).
 The trees or shrubs may be deciduous.
 They have 4-angled branchlets.
-The entire, simple, hairless Leaves are opposite and petioles are present.
+The entire, simple, hairless Leaves are opposite, and petioles are present.
 The small, actinomorphic flowers are bisexual.
 The petal-like, conspicuous Calyx is 4 or 5 lobed and may be white or pink.
 The 4-5, small, hairy Petals are shorter than the sepals.
 4 or 5 Stamens with short filaments are present.
 The inferior Ovary extends with a straight style and ends with a thickened stigma.
 The Fruit is almost spherical and up to 1cm wide.
 It is drupe like and turns red to brown when mature.
 Seeds have a warty testa and lack endosperm.

 Name derivation: Olinia named after Johan Hendrik Olin (1769-1824), a Swedish botanist and author. ventosa – windy, light or swift which may refer to the growth rate.